aleoswap-labs/aleoswap/README.md

 ### join

 `join` is used to merge two `PrivateToken` records into a new `PrivateToken` record.
-- The two records being merged must have the same owner and token
+- The two records being joined must have the same owner and the token id.

 Function:
 ```rust